 Total hiking - out on Ridge trail, around the North River loop trail, and then back down Ridge trail - theoretically put us around 2.88 miles, though my activity tracker claimed I'd hit 6 miles total that morning and the map doesn't give a distance for the planet walk to get to the hiking trails (plus counting putzing around at home before heading out and exploring the mountain bike area, so we'll say I probably hiked a little over 3 miles).
 The trail itself is easy, but scrambling to get close to the riverbank involves a little sure-footedness, and be careful to leave no trace in this pristine habitat.

-Park: Little River Regional Park & Natural Area
+Get there: Little River Regional Park & Natural Area

 Little River Park Way, Rougemont, NC 27572